tsusanka/vagrant-lamp-server/README.md

 - if you have 32bit system rename `Vagrantfile.32bit.example` to `Vagrantfile`
 - if you have 64bit system and you enabled the 64bit virtualization support in BIOS rename `Vagrantfile.64bit.example` to `Vagrantfile`
  - *If you forget to enable the virtualization support the OS will freeze during the boot with no error message.*
+- In Vagrantfile replace `<YOUR WORK DIRECTORY>` string with your work directory.
+For example `/home/tomas/Work/`

 ### Run it

 - Run `vagrant up` and go make a coffee.

+When the command finishes you can finally use it.
+After entering URL `http://v.l` into your browser you should see a welcome message.

 ## Use